My Mo Space

 Male eating disorders are on the rise with increasing rates of body dissatisfaction amongst men.
 An eating disorder is characterized by obsessive thoughts about food and body weight.
 This includes people who limit the amount of food they eat (Anorexia nervosa), eat lots of food in a very small time and then purge (Bulimia) or overeat often (Compulsive overeating).

-Cultural messages which factor in men developing an eating disorder:
+Societal messages which factor in men developing an eating disorder:

 Males should only have one body type